-Legionella and Opportunistic Waterborne Pathogens Requirements for Hospitals, Critical Access Hospitals (CAHs) and Long-Term Care (LTC) Facilities
+Legionella & Opportunistic Waterborne Pathogens Requirements for Hospitals, Critical Access Hospitals (CAHs), and Long-Term Care (LTC) Facilities

-The Center for Clinical Standards and Quality/Survey & Certification Group at the Centers for Medicare & Medicaid Services (CMS) issued a “Requirement to reduce Legionella risk in healthcare facility water systems to prevent cases and outbreaks of Legionnaires’ Disease (LD)” as well as other opportunistic waterborne pathogens noted below.
+The Center for Clinical Standards and Quality/Survey & Certification Group at the Centers for Medicare & Medicaid Services (CMS) issued a “Requirement to reduce Legionella risk in healthcare facility water systems to prevent cases and outbreaks of Legionnaires’ Disease (LD)” as well as other opportunistic waterborne pathogens.
+See below.

 The memorandum continues by citing pertinent regulations that include, but are not limited to, the items below: